balderdashy/sails-docs/reference/sails.config/miscellaneous.md

 ### `sails.config.ssl`

 SSL/TLS (transport-layer security) is critical for preventing potential man-in-the-middle attacks.
 Without a protocol like SSL/TLS, web basics like securely transmitting login credentials and credit card numbers would be much more complicated and troublesome.
 SSL/TLS is not only important for HTTP requests (`https://`); it's also necessary for WebSockets (over `wss://`).
-Fortunately, you only need to worry configuring SSL settings in once place: `sails.config.ssl`.
+Fortunately, you only need to worry about configuring SSL settings in one place: `sails.config.ssl`.

 > #### SSL and Load Balancers
 >